 Gaziantep city, which was the most important trade spot of the historical Silk Road route, has been hosting many different cultures for thousands of years and has created a culture of its own by blending these various cultures.

 The city itself has more food varieties than most of the countries’ cuisines in the world.
-The region that Gaziantep city locates called Mesopotamia.
+The region that Gaziantep city locates is called Mesopotamia.
 This region has the most fertile soils of Turkey and the Middle East.
-All the biggest civilizations passed through from these soils such as Hittites, Assyrians, Persians, Romans, and Ottomans.
+All the biggest civilizations passed through these soils such as the Hittites, Assyrians, Persians, Romans, and Ottomans.

 In Turkey, there are many Gastro Tours organized every week for visiting Gaziantep city.
 I, myself, attended a few of them.
 This may sound funny, but recently many international tour operator companies have started Gastro Tours in Gaziantep city.
 So if you consider yourself a foodie, you must see Gaziantep city.
 It is the Mecca of delicious food.
 You definitely have to come and visit this magnificent city to taste this amazing cuisine in place.

 Stuffed Dried Eggplant